 Managing data in the cloud is going to look very similar to managing an on-premises data store, with a few extra considerations.
 Many cloud providers will help with some aspects of data management, but a company is ultimately responsible for their own data management.

 - Start with a plan.
 Dumping data into the cloud is not “cloud data management.”
-Will you move all data to the cloud?
-Or create a hybrid environment?
+Will you move all data to the cloud, or create a hybrid environment?
 Who needs access to what data?
 Where should different processing tasks take place?
 ETL vs. ELT is a good conversation to have now.

 - Don’t forget about data governance.
 An existing data governance policy for on-premises data can be updated for a hybrid or cloud data management architecture.
 Moving data to the cloud, however, often means extra compliance issues need to be considered, so make sure those don’t slip through the cracks.

-3 real-world examples of successful cloud data management
+2 real-world examples of successful cloud data management

-Cloud data management for healthcare
+Cloud data management for cybersecurity

-Cloud data management for agriculture
+Cloud data management for services and media

 The future of cloud data management

-Data management has been rapidly evolving from outdated, locally-hosted storage systems to a much more versatile and reliable cloud data management module.
+Data management has been rapidly evolving from outdated, locally hosted storage systems to a much more versatile and reliable cloud data management module.
 Although local data storage was the industry standard for some time, this preference is changing as businesses become aware of new developments in cloud storage technology.

 Getting started with cloud data management

 The key to effective cloud data management is in efficient data integration and holistic data governance.
-Data in the cloud can be as ineffective as data on-premises if it is not seamlessly integrated and thoroughly governed.
-Fortunately, Talend Data Fabric is a unified suite of apps for data integration, governance, and for modern, efficient cloud data management.
-Only Talend offers a single collection of apps that can be seamlessly scaled as needed in order to deliver trusted data at the speed of business.
+Data in a cloud data lake or data warehouse can be as ineffective as data on-premises if it is not seamlessly integrated and thoroughly governed.
+Fortunately, Talend Data Fabric is a single platform with a unified suite of apps for data integration, governance, and for modern, efficient cloud data management.
+Only Talend offers an ecosystem of cloud applications that can be seamlessly scaled as needed in order to deliver healthy data whether that data lives in an on-premises, multi-cloud, or hybrid cloud environment.
 Try Talend Data Fabric today to get started with effective cloud data.